nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 - `setpath({}, {"foo"})` the `table` argument is the object that will correspond with the value of the outer JSON array.
 - `setpath({}, {"foo", 3})` the `table` argument is the object that will correspond to the empty inner JSON array.

+When the `setpath` method is called, the metatable has already be associated with the new table.
+Thus the `setpath` method can replace it if desired.
+For example, if you are decoding `{ "foo": { "bar": [1,2,3,4], "cat": [5] } }` and, for some reason, you did not want to capture the value of the `"bar"` key, then there are various ways to do this:

+* In the `__newindex` metamethod, just check for the value of the key and skip the `rawset` if the key is `"bar"`.
+This only works if you want to skip all the
+`"bar"` keys.

+* In the `setpath` method, if the path is `["foo"]`, then make a new metatable which contains the `__newindex` method that skips assigning `"bar"`.
+Then assign this metatable to the first argument of the `setpath` call.
+This will then restrict the skipping to just a single value.

+* Use the following `setpath`:  `setpath=function(tab, path) tab['__json_path'] = path end` This will save the path in each constructed object.
+Now the `__newindex` method can perform more sophisticated filtering.

+The reason for being able to filter is that it enables processing of very large JSON responses ona memory constrained platform.
+Many APIs return lots of information which would exceed the memory budget of the platform.
+For example, `https://api.github.com/repos/nodemcu/nodemcu-firmware/contents` is over 13kB, and yet, if you only need the `download_url` keys, then the total size is around 600B.
+This can be handled with a simple `__newindex` method.

 ## sjson.decoder:write

 This provides more data to be parsed into the lua object.